 Julianne formally started teaching technology in the 1990s, at which time she became an ISTE member.
 She’s a frequent presenter at conferences and schools on topics including technology applications, integration and troubleshooting, rubrics and assessment, STEM, makerspaces and room design.
 Her favorite presentations have involved co-presenting with her students on topics relating to computational thinking using the Scratch and Scratch Jr. programming languages.

-Julianne is currently a technology integration specialist for the Dutchess County Board of Cooperative Educational Services (BOCES) in Poughkeepsie, New York.
-Her previous roles include lower school technology coordinator at an independent school in New Haven, Connecticut; instructor for a Summer Institute for the Gifted program; lower school director at a charter school in Harlem, New York; instructional technology facilitator in Ramapo Public Schools in New Jersey; elementary assistant principal in Connecticut; literacy consultant for a charter school management company in New York City; and staff developer in Yonkers Public Schools in New York.
+Julianne is currently an Instructional Specialist for the Ulster County Board of Cooperative Educational Services (BOCES) in New Paltz, New York.
+Her previous roles include lower school technology coordinator at an independent school in New Haven, Connecticut; instructor for a Summer Institute for the Gifted program; lower school director at a charter school in Harlem, New York; instructional technology facilitator in Ramapo Public Schools in New Jersey; elementary assistant principal in Connecticut; literacy consultant for a charter school management company in New York City; and staff developer in Yonkers Public Schools in New York..

 Julianne was an adjunct professor in the School of Education at William Paterson University and at Manhattanville College, teaching preservice graduate courses in education history, literacy, reading practicum and multiculturalism.
 She is an Apple Teacher, Certified BrainPOP Educator (CBE), Google Level I Certified Educator, ISTE Mobile Learning Network 2017 Excellence Award Winner and past chair of the ISTE STEM Professional Learning Network (PLN).

 Julianne has a bachelor’s degree in elementary education from Iona College, a master’s degree in early childhood education from the College of New Rochelle, a master’s degree in educational administration from Fordham University, and is All But Dissertation (ABD) in computing for education professionals at Pace University.